-It wasn’t easy getting the travelling exhibition here.
+It wasn’t easy getting the traveling exhibition here.
 It took a lot of phone calls and emails to secure STLCC as a destination on the national tour.
 But for Ibur and others who have experienced it before, it is well worth the effort.

 “I’m excited to see people come out because it really is something cool to see,” Ibur said.
 “And the best part is that they park right on the Quad, front and center, so you can’t miss it.
-It’s a really great way to get to know the Ceramics Club here as well as view or purchase the art travelling around the country.”
+It’s a really great way to get to know the Ceramics Club here as well as view or purchase the art traveling around the country.”